nchocholova/english-for-designers/03-case-studies/draft4.md

 So I observed.
 I sketched.
 I sipped (a lot).
 And I watched Letka shift – from slow, sleepy mornings to lively, laughter-filled nights.

 The breakthrough came not in the café, but at the airport – heading to London for a six-month study stint.
-Aviation, I realized, doesn’t just live in machines.
+Aviation, I realised, doesn’t just live in machines.
 It lives in motion.
 In the sky’s invisible patterns.
 And that’s when I pitched it:

 > _“What if the letters could actually move – like tiny planes tracing paths through the sky?”_